gtvj/gtvj.github.io/_posts/2016-10-23-mac-os-x-command-line-essentials.md

   * `open -a PhpStorm` will open PhpStorm.
 You can do this for any application within your Applications directory
   * `open http://www.nationalarchives.gov.uk` will open the web page in your default web browser
+  * `open -a "Google Chrome" http://localhost:8000` passing the `-a` argument lets you specify the application (browser) to use
   * You can also pipe the output from Unix commands to open.
 For example, `ls -a | open -f` will show the contents of the current directory in your default text editor

 ### Screen capture